 Lord Hylton: Her Majesty's Government what assessment they have made of the extent to which the supply of weapons from the UK to Saudi-Arabia, some of which have been used in the Yemen, complies with the UK's obligations under the Arms Trade Treaty for a risk-based assessment of end-use.

 Lord Hylton: ...what evidence they have that the Saudi Arabian air force is adequately trained in the accurate use of weapons such as the Paveway bomb supplied by the UK, so as to prevent civilian deaths in Yemen and elsewhere.

 Keith Vaz: Will the Secretary of State give priority in allocating funds to areas of the world such as Yemen?
 There is a humanitarian catastrophe in Yemen, where 300,000 people are facing a cholera epidemic.

 Baroness Goldie: ...Gulf states from the critical support they provide to African countries in peacekeeping contributions and humanitarian assistance, and from finding political solutions to the conflicts in Syria and Yemen.
 As was recognised, the stability of the Gulf is also fundamental to the security and prosperity of the United Kingdom.
 The noble Lords, Lord McInnes and Lord Purvis, in particular...

 Keith Vaz: To ask the Secretary of State for Foreign and Commonwealth Affairs, when he last spoke to the President of Yemen.

-Caroline Lucas: ...of State for Foreign and Commonwealth Affairs, if he will make representations to the Saudi authorities about the attack by a helicopter on a boat carrying Somali civilians off the coast of Yemen on 16 March 2017 to establish whether the helicopter that fired on the boat was made in the UK; and if he will make a statement.
+Caroline Lucas: ...April 2017 to Question 69434, what response he has received from the Government of Saudi Arabia to his enquiry about the attack by a helicopter on a boat carrying Somali civilians off the coast of Yemen on 16 March 2017; whether he has yet been able to establish whether the helicopter that fired on that boat was made in the UK; and if he will make a statement.